Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-animation-setup.md

 Every Character Type can include an **Animator Controller**.
 This controller provides uesable animations from the sprites contained within the **Base Spritesheet** set in the **Character Type**

+All characters using the same **Character Type** can use a single **Animator Controller**.
+No need to create a separate Animator/Override Controller for every new character.

 The setup process is the same for both **Unified** and **Layered Character Types**.

 > [!IMPORTANT]